How to query redis directly?

 It is a simple client, which allows you to browse the local Redis server and its database.

-RE: How to query redis directly? - Added by jcw about 7 years ago
+RE: How to query redis directly? - Added by jcw over 7 years ago

 The data structures in redis are a bit tedious for manual inspection.
 Here’s a way to get at the list of history ID’s